katielkrieger/bookshelf-app/Solo Project.md

 1. (Google books images and preview links are on http, but my heroku site is on https, so it's complaining about that.)
 2. Make the user index page better.
+3. Add link to bookshelf/booklist opposite on each index page.
+4. Add hover transparent mask to book index pages.
 10. Look at FlaskMail for sending book recommendations to a friend.

 ## Basic features